mikadosoftware/devmanual/docs/fulllist.rst

 technology can contribute meaningfully to their business.

 I hope I did (and continue to do) a good job.
 But it was surprisingly difficult.
 Oh saying "You need to build an automated CI process", was easy.
-Explaining what Continuous Intergration was was less easy, and then actually showing someone how to build one, that's fairly hard.
+How to put one together from any number of excellent packages is quick.

 But the hardest part was not *what* or *how*.
 The hardest part was *why*.